[Klaviyo] Stape Conversion Tracking App

 Before starting

-You will need to have an active Stape account with server GTM container hosted on Stape.
+You will need to have an active Stape account with a server GTM container hosted on Stape.

 Add your container name, paste the Container Configuration you copied from your Google Tag Manager Server container, and choose a server location.
 Then, click Create Container.